gblbjj/pi-top-install/README.md

 ```

 Instead, you can also copy the lxde-pi-rc.xml file found in this repository to /home/pi/.config/openbox

+Very experienced users can use the command "brightness off" to turn the screen backlight off, and "brightness on"
+or any other brightness command to turn it back on.
+But be aware that a turned off screen backlight might easily be
+mistaken for a Raspberry Pi, which has been shut down.
+Do not shut off your rpi or cut power to it in this state,
+and do not use "brightness off" unless you have tested that your brightness keys work, so that you can turn power
+back on!
+Also, please be aware that if you have a laptop pi-top with battery, it still draws power from the battery
+in this state.
+In order to save battery power, it is much better to shut down the pi-top as you would
+normally do.
+It is therefore not recommended for regular users to use the command "brightness off"!

 **3 - program and system service to turn the hub-controller off after shutdown (version 1.0, released)**